Lloyd Seay: Racing career

-Lloyd began racing in 1938, winning in his first stock car race at Lakewood Speedway driving a 1934 Ford owned by his cousin Raymond Parks and tuned by Red Vogt when he was 18 years old.
+Seay began racing in 1938, winning in his first stock car race at Lakewood Speedway driving a 1934 Ford owned by his cousin Raymond Parks and tuned by Red Vogt when he was 18 years old.
 On November 21, 1938, Seay won a 150-mile darkness shortened national championship stock car race at Lakewood.

-He flipped his car twice during the July 27, 1941 race at the Daytona Beach Road Course and finished fourth.
+Seay flipped his car twice during the July 27, 1941 race at the Daytona Beach Road Course and finished fourth.
 He returned to the track later that year on August 24, 1941 against his cousin Roy Hall in Parks' cars.
 After starting fifteenth, he led all 50 laps in the race.
 He won his next race on August 31 at High Point, and left immediately for the Labor Day race at Lakewood Speedway on the following day.
 He arrived late at the event, missing qualifying.
 He had to start last, and he passed into the lead on lap 35.
 He battled Bob Flock all afternoon before winning the $450 race.
 It was his last race.
 He had won three races in 15 days.

 Death

-After winning the Lakewood race, he drove to his brother Jim's house in Burlsboro, Georgia to sleep overnight.
-The next morning, their cousin Woodrow Anderson came to the house to settle a dispute over sugar that Lloyd had charged to Woodrow's account.
+After winning the Lakewood race, Seay drove to his brother Jim's house in Burlsboro, Georgia to sleep overnight.
+The next morning, their cousin Woodrow Anderson came to the house to settle a dispute over sugar that Seay had charged to Woodrow's account.
 Lloyd, Jim, and Woodrow went to Woodrow's father's house to settle the dispute, and Lloyd was shot by Woodrow Anderson.
 He was buried in Dawsonville Cemetery.
 The November 2, 1941 race at Lakewood Speedway was dedicated to Seay.